by Jamie Cheng

 “I close the door, wherever I am—at my old office in Chicago, I’d literally go in the closet—and just sit and breathe,” Oprah shares with Fast Company.

 All in all, prevention is better than cure.
 And it really all starts with being self-aware and conscious of your being.
-Sadly, I can’t tell you exactly how to decide on which is best for you – even I am discovering it for myself.
+Sadly, I can’t tell you exactly how to decide which is best for you – even I am discovering it for myself.
 I hope that this article has been helpful and you’ve found the strength to make a decision.

-I know how it feels when pressure and stress is teeming at my breaking point.
+I know how it feels when pressure and stress are teeming at my breaking point.
 My bread and butter is my social media agency, and it is a leap I’m willing to make.
 Paying myself is inconsistent and every day as an entrepreneur is nothing like how influencers paint it to be.
 Everyone has their own set of problems and the ones that come out successful are the ones that know how to cope well and are self-aware enough to take breaks or even kick themselves in the butt to get productive.

 Jamie Cheng is the Co-Founder of Digital Alpha Agency.
 Digital Alpha Agency’s goal is to be the bridge that enables businesses to go digital and continue to thrive today and beyond.
 We specialise in social media growth and sales funnel optimisation, where we help you increase your revenue through organic & paid social media, and email marketing.